Geographical distribution of French speakers: Lebanon

-While the Article 11 of Lebanon's Constitution states that "Arabic is the official national language, a law determines the cases in which the French language is to be used".
+Article 11 of Lebanon's Constitution states that "Arabic is the official national language, a law determines the cases in which the French language is to be used".

 Today, French and English are secondary languages of Lebanon, with about 40% of the population being Francophone and 40% Anglophone.
 The use of English is growing in the business and media environment.
 Out of about 900,000 students, about 500,000 are enrolled in Francophone schools, public or private, in which the teaching of mathematics and scientific subjects is provided in French.
 Actual usage of French varies depending on the region and social status.
 One third of high school students educated in French go on to pursue higher education in English-speaking institutions.
 English is the language of business and communication, with French being an element of social distinction, chosen for its emotional value.
 On social media, French was used on Facebook by just 10% of Lebanese in 2014, far behind English (78%).

 Laos

 About 3% of the population of Laos can speak French as of 2014.
+French is an administrative language in Laos.
+Laos has the second largest Francophone community in Southeast Asia after Vietnam and ahead of Cambodia.

+Over 35% of Lao students study French in schools, and the language can be commonly found on many government buildings.
+Luang Phrabang is also home to many French restaurants, bakeries, cafes, and bars that still use French.
+The language is still the language of business, tourism, fashion, and industry in many sectors of higher education.
+Laos continues to use French on many street signs without much intervention from English.

 Philippines

 The Philippines has become one of the most active areas where French is being studied.
-Home of the first Alliance Française in the Southeast Asia (founded in 1912), it continues to educate many Filipinos and expatriates in the said language.
+Home of the first Alliance française in Southeast Asia (founded in 1912), it continues to educate many Filipinos and expatriates in the language.
 There are currently two branches of Alliance Française in the Philippines, that of Manila and Cebu.

 Although the language is not offered in elementary school, President Gloria Macapagal Arroyo issued a proclamation encouraging the language to be an elective in high school.
 Also, French, along with Spanish, is a popular foreign language offered in many universities in the country.
-The University of the Philippines offers a bachelor's degree in European Languages, where French is one of the possible majors.
+The University of the Philippines offers a bachelor's degree in European languages, with French as one of the possible majors.

 Singapore

-In Singapore, the top 10% of Primary School Leaving Examination graduates may choose to opt for French as a second or third language in secondary school, though the language is not an official language in Singapore, and is not commonly spoken among locals.
+In Singapore, the top 10% of Primary School Leaving Examination graduates may choose to opt for French as a second or third language in secondary school, although the language is not an official language in Singapore and is not commonly spoken among locals.